 - Diverse investments: SoFi investing offers a wide range of ETFs from 20 different asset classes.
 This makes it possible for you to enjoy diversity in your portfolio, according to your risk tolerance.
 You can get exposure to U.S. and international stocks, bonds and real estate with automatic rebalancing when needed.

-- Free access to financial advisers: SoFi Wealth offers unlimited access to financial planning professionals at no additional charge.
+- Free access to financial advisers: SoFi Automated Investing offers unlimited access to financial planning professionals at no additional charge.
 There’s a wide range of hours available and you can meet with your adviser via chat, video or phone.
 SoFi’s financial advisers are fiduciaries, which means they must adhere to your best interest and they don’t make commissions based on recommendations.

 - Bonuses: Being a “member” of SoFi allows you access to some special bonuses.
 For example, SoFi often holds in-person events for which you can receive an invitation to join.
 On top of that, if you use SoFi investing, you can get a discount on your interest rates with SoFi loans.
 Finally, you can access career advice on top of financial planning help.